cyrilletuzi/angular-async-local-storage/README.md

 ## Status of this lib

-Given my current professional situation and the lack of support for my open source work, this library is in a frozen state, meaning it is still available on npm but it will no longer get features updates or support.
+Given my current situation and the lack of support for my open source work, this library is in a frozen state, meaning feature requests are no longer accepted and free support is no longer provided.
+You can contact me for paid support and/or development.

 ## How to help?